 Physica Scripta is published by the IOP on behalf of the Royal Swedish Academy of Sciences for the Science Academies and the Physical Societies of the Nordic Countries.

-Proceedings of the CEWQO20 meeting, held in Stockholm, Sweden in June 2013, have been published as a Topical Issue of Physica Scripta.
-These papers will be free to read until the end of May 2014.
+Proceedings of the International Conference on Research and Applications of Plasmas, held in Poland in September 2013, are now online as a Topical Issue of Physica Scripta.
+These papers will be free to read until the end of June 2014.

 Selected papers from FN&MT-2013

 Selected papers from the International Conference on Functional Materials and Nanotechnologies, held in April 2013 in Estonia, have been published in a special section of Physica Scripta.

 Physica Scripta proudly presents the Highlights of 2013 collection.
 These articles published in 2013 cover a broad spectrum of physics research selected based on the number of citations, the number of downloads, or their scientific impact.

 J E Hirsch 2013 Phys.
 Scr.
 88 035704